Click on the category below to view answers to common questions we receive from donors:

 I need financial assistance, help with medical issues, or other services.
 Can you help?

 America's Charities is not legally set up to provide direct financial assistance to individuals, however, we work with many partner nonprofits that do.
 Click here for a list of our nonprofit members to find an organization that might be able to assist you.

 I keep hearing about how most of the funds donated to charities go for administrative costs and very little to the services to help people or advance a mission.
 What charities have the highest percentage that actually goes towards programs or to help advance a cause?

 The percent of charity expenses that go to administrative and fundraising costs (AFR)—commonly referred to as “overhead”—is a misinterpreted measure of a charity’s performance.
 That is not to say that overhead has no role in detecting fraud or gross mismanagement, and shouldn’t be considered along with a range of other metrics.
 However, when you judge a nonprofit solely on this financial ratio, you are missing what really matters: a nonprofit’s impact.
 Instead, focus on true indicators of nonprofit performance: transparency, governance, leadership, and results.

 In fact, focusing on overhead without considering other critical dimensions of a charity’s financial and organizational performance —such as costs incurred for expansion of programs and investment in organizational infrastructure--does more damage than good.
 Click here for more on this subject to understand how focusing on the “Overhead Myth” affects our shared goal of creating a better world.

 Is America's Charities accredited or rated by charity evaluators?

 Is America's Charities rated by Charity Navigator, BBB Wise Giving Alliance or GuideStar?

-If you did not find an answer to your question in our FAQ above, please contact America's Charities' help desk support team by calling 703-957-7888 or visit www.charities.org/support.
+If you did not find an answer to your question in our FAQ above, please contact America's Charities' Donor Services Team by calling 703-957-7888 or visiting www.charities.org/support.